ethersphere/bee-js-docs/docs/user-documentation/getting-started.md

   </TabItem>
 </Tabs>

-After that you need to import the Bee class and create a bee instance.
+After that you need to import the Bee class and create a bee instance connecting to your Bee node (here we assume it runs on localhost on default port).

 <Tabs